DrVinny/PowershellDownloadPrivateRepo/README.md

 # PowershellDownloadPrivateRepo

-This script downloads a private repo from github.com and puts it into a zip file in $pwd
+This script uses powershell to download a private repo from github.com and puts it into a zip file in $pwd

 Information required:
 Repo owner